By Christina Draper

 Suffering, whether it’s mentally, physically, or emotionally, is an expected aspect of a believer’s life.
 We are tested.
 We are tried.
 And we are refined to pure gold in His hands.
 Through all of it, His grace is evident.

-About two years ago I felt trapped in an overwhelming state of suffering.
+A few years ago I felt trapped in an overwhelming state of suffering.
 As years of anxiety took their toll on my mental, physical, and emotional health, I was left struggling to keep my head above the water.
 While peace felt like a distant memory, hope began to dig roots deeper into my soul.

 It was in this darkness that I saw Him clearer and more profoundly than ever before.

 Recently, I read the story of Elijah as he ran from Jezebel.
 In the wilderness, alone and defeated, Elijah pled with God to take his life saying, “I am no better than my fathers” (1 Kings 19:4).